parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Credit
 -----

-The kernel is Plain Kernel by @Snuzzo on
+The kernel is Plain Kernel by @Snuzzo on XDA
 Busybox from http://busybox.net/downloads

 To do